raphaelmcobe/oop_hands_on_section/README.md

 8. Implement the bank statement functionality.
 Each operation should be logged at an special list of Transaction objects (create the `Transaction` class).
 For each transaction you shoud log the type of transaction and also the date.
-Update the menu and the ATMMachine classe to support this new operation.
+Update the menu and the ATMMachine class to support this new operation.